Opioid Overdose Response Training Class

 What else is covered in the class?

-Attendees will also learn how to respond after administering Naloxone, tips to prevent overdose and community resources for family and friends.
+Attendees will also learn how to respond after administering Naloxone (Narcan), tips to prevent overdose and community resources for family and friends.
+Additionally, participants will be instructed on the knowledge and skills to perform CPR through the American Heart Association Family and Friends CPR training.

 Am I able to obtain Naloxone during the class?